Symmetries of linearized gravity from adjoint operators: K -operator commutators

-To avoid clutter in the notation we present the commutators as operators which can be applied to arbitrary symmetric spinors of valence $(k,l)$, where $k$ and $l$ are large enough so that the combination of operators on the left hand side makes sense.
-The proof is straightforward but tedious.
-Examples can be found in \cite[Lemma 2.9]{2016arXiv160106084A}.
-Complex conjugating these identities gives commutators for the $\overline{\mathcal{K}}$ operators. \begin{lemma} Commuting $\mathcal{K}$-operator outside the extended fundamental spinor operators yields
+To avoid clutter in the notation we present the commutators as operators which can be applied to arbitrary elements of $\SymSpin_{(k,l)}$, where $k$ and $l$ are large enough so that the combination of operators on the left hand side is properly defined. $n,m$ used below are arbitrary constants.
+The proof is straightforward but tedious.Examples can be found in \cite[Lemma 2.9]{2016arXiv160106084A}.
+Complex conjugating these identities gives commutators for the $\overline{\mathcal{K}}$ operators. \begin{lemma} Commuting $\mathcal{K}$-operator outside the extended fundamental spinor operators on $\SymSpin_{k,l}$ yields